 Ross A, Leveritt M. Long-term metabolic and skeletal muscle adaptations to short-sprint training: implications for sprint training and tapering.
 Sports Med.
 2001;31(15):1063-82.

-With detraining, however, muscle cross-sectional area decreases and there is an increase in the number of oxidative fibres (slow- twitch) versus glycolytic (fast-twitch) fibres in elite powerlifters and bodybuilders
+With detraining, however, muscle cross-sectional area decreases and there is an increase in the number of oxidative fibers (slow- twitch) versus glycolytic (fast-twitch) fibers in elite powerlifters and bodybuilders

 J Appl Physiol 1994; 77:1532-1536